microsoft/presidio/docs/field_types.md

 </table>
 <hr/>
 <h2>All fields</h2>
-In case you need to load all available fields in your Presidio deployment, you need to set the `allFields` flag to `true`.
+In case you need Presidio to return all possible PII entities, in your Presidio deployment, you need to set the `allFields` flag to `true`.

 For example:
 ```json